brewerypi/brewerypi/docs/createImage.rst

 Login with "admin" for both the user and password.

-Go to Configuration->Server Admin and change the default "admin" username to "pi" and password to "brewery".
+Go to Server Admin->Users and change the default "admin" username to "pi" and password to "brewery".

 Expand Filesystem on 1st Boot
 -----------------------------